About Our Company

 All our genesis owl pellets are heat sterilized and wrapped in foil, then sorted by size.
 Customers can select from one of three sizes:

 SOP is under 1.5 inches, and is usually 1 ¼ to 1 ½ inches in length.
 BOP is over 1.5 inches.
 These may be as large as two inches, but are never less than 1.5 inches.
 This is the most popular size with customers, and is also the size we use in our kits.
-We also offer JOP's--tthese barred owl pellets are over two inches in length.
+We also offer JOP's—these owl pellets for dissection are over two inches in length.
 NOP -- Natural selection of genesis owl pellets.
-NOP's are 1.5 inches or longer and no Jumbo barred owl pellets have been removed from the field to you.
+NOP's are 1.5 inches or longer and no Jumbo barred owl pellets for dissection have been removed from the field to you.
 As it goes, the larger the pellet, the more prey items per pellet or the larger the prey.

 About Genesis Owl Pellets

 Most birds, including owls and other raptors, are incapable of chewing and are known instead to swallow their prey whole or piece by piece.
 The digestive system of an owl can dissolve skin, fat, muscle and organs but what about the bones, fur and other indigestible materials?
 It is regurgitated in the form of a pellet.
 Barred owl pellets for dissection often contain the remains of several small animals and can vary in size but typically measure up to the size of a human thumb.

 For instance, did you know that the diet of a barn owl can range from mice, voles, and shrews, to lizards and the occasional bat or a small bird?
 Barn owls also do not eat earthworms, unlike other species of owls.
 There are tons of interesting facts that students and teachers alike can learn from studying the contents of owl pellets.
 They offer a practical, hands-on learning experience for learning about the relationship between owls and their prey.
 The study of owl pellet contents can even lead to the discovery of previously unknown animal species.